Facebook’s in hot water over Cambridge Analytica’s improper use of its users data. We break down the story and broader implications.

 The firm markets itself as providing targeted advertising, consumer research and other data-related services to both corporate and political clients.
 Cambridge Analytica boasts it has developed psychological profiles of consumers and voters, which is used to sway them more effectively than traditional advertising would.

 Find out everything you need to know about Facebook’s scandal.
-Access the full article.
-Sign up for a free 30 day trial.
+Sign up to access the full article.